LibbyWin/student/README.md

 ## Purpose
 The purpose of this site is to allow for all students who visit a universtity library the ability to access Student Life.
-We are here to show students how they can make delicious meals at a low cost which wont eat into their student loan.
+We are here to show students how they can make delicious meals at a low cost which won't eat into their student loan.

 ## High Level Requirements
 The creation of this website allows for users to ...
-1. Access up to 3 categories of foods ie. Dinner, Breakfast and Protein Meals.
+1. Access up to 3 categories of foods ie. Breakfast, Dinner and Protein Meals.
 2. Allow each recipe to be displayed seperately to have a full screen view, showing the ingredience and instructions.
 3. Allow users to edit, delete and submit new recipes.
+4. Scroll to the top button to ensure ease of use of the site.

 ## Future Features
 Future features which I will implement when I have more time will be ...